liujiawm/permissions/README.md

 ----------------

 * "sha256" is used by default for hashing passwords, but it can be changed to "bcrypt".
 * This parameter should be set and left.
-Switching algos after shipping code to production is not supported.
+Switching the algorithm for applications that already has stored password hashes will cause problems.

 ~~~go
 [...]